 I am a PhD candidate at Oxford University.
 Having recently completed my thesis, I have been granted leave to graduate in November.
-I have an offer for a Postdoctoral Research Fellowship at the University, set to begin in Autumn.

 I study the history of ideas, the history of science, and the history of philosophy.
 I am interested in these histories because I am concerned for their future.
 The core aim of my ongoing research is to provide a long-term history of how we, as a species, first became concerned with the long-term.
 How exactly did we become swept up by the future?
 In this, I aim to supply a richly recollective dimension to so-called ‘future studies’ and to help grant ethical orientation and edifying impetus to the sciences of the future.
 An ever-impelling goal is to see beyond the ‘Two Cultures’ divide between the humanities and the sciences and to move towards what the philosopher Wilfrid Sellars once projected could be a truly ‘synoptic vision’ of what it is to be human.
 I am fascinated by what exactly is demanded of us by our position as intelligent beings within an otherwise seemingly silent universe.